Guymer/PyGuymer3/README.md

 # PyGuymer3

-This is a Python 3.X port of my Python module containing a bunch of random functions that I have written over the years.
+This is a Python 3.X port of [my Python 2.X module](https://github.com/Guymer/PyGuymer) containing a bunch of random functions that I have written over the years.

 ## Dependencies